-The White Lady cocktail is a gin classic whose origins are as cloudy as the drink.
+The White Lady cocktail is a gin classic whose origins are as cloudy as the foam on top.

 Two Harry’s can lay claim to being the creators of this citrus colossus in the world of cocktails.

-Harry 1. is the Harry Craddock of the 1930s The Savoy Cocktail Club book fame, in which he printed a recipe of this creation.
+Harry 1. is the Harry Craddock of the 1930s The Savoy Cocktail Club book fame, in which he printed a recipe of the White Lady cocktail.
 Note however that printing a recipe does not warrant you creatorship over the cocktail.

 Harry 2. is Harry MacElhone.
 He is said to have originally used crème de menthe in the recipe before wisely switching to gin when he opened his own bar called the Harry’s New York Bar in Paris.